In this guide:

 Before using non-UAL digital platforms

-It essential to consider factors beyond functional needs, such as data protection, information security, accessibility and support before using non-UAL platforms.
+- It is essential to consider factors beyond functional needs, such as data protection, information security, accessibility and support before using non-UAL platforms.

 Course teams should discuss any potential use of non-UAL platforms with their Digital Learning team before using them.